walmartdigital/gomock-tutorial/README.md

 FAIL    github.com/walmartdigital/gomock-tutorial-code/pkg/client       0.235s
 ```

-It seems that we have more work to do so we refactor the ReadMessage function fit the tests needs.
+It seems that we have more work to do so we refactor the ReadMessage function to fit the tests' needs.

 ```go
 func (z *ZooClient) ReadMessage(animal string) string {